nodejs/node/doc/api/child_process.markdown

      child.unref();

-When using the `detached` option to start a long-running process, the process will not stay running in the background unless it is provided with a `stdio` configuration that is not connected to the parent.
+When using the `detached` option to start a long-running process, the process will not stay running in the background after the parent exits unless it is provided with a `stdio` configuration that is not connected to the parent.
 If the parent's `stdio` is inherited, the child will remain attached to the controlling terminal.

 See also: [`child_process.exec()`](#child_process_child_process_exec_command_options_callback) and [`child_process.fork()`](#child_process_child_process_fork_modulepath_args_options)